AakashKumarNain/nanoGPTJAX/README.md

 - **Branching:** Create a feature branch from `main` (e.g., `feat/<name>` or `fix/<name>`).
 - **Testing:** If you add or change functionality, include minimal tests or a small reproducible script to validate the change.
 - **Pull requests:** In your PR description, include (1) what changed, (2) why it changed, and (3) how to reproduce/verify. <br>

+We use `ruff` for linting and formatting.
+Please run `ruff check nanogpt/*.py` and `ruff format nanogpt/*.py` before sending a PR.
+We will streamline this process via `pre-commit` soon.

 ## References